SimoneS93/Lambda/README.md

 ## Limits

-Keep in mind that, at this stage, no syntax check is done on the code, so you should input only trusted and well-formed definitions.
+At this stage, no syntax check is done on the code, so you should input only trusted and well-formed definitions.
 It just wraps your code in a function definition, adds minor structure controls and throws exceptions when it can't do its job.